 Maybe the results of work performed like this has been observed in the past.
 Did the equipment run efficiently?
 Did it exhibit vibration?
 Did it even make it to the first service interval?

 Knowing that this hub had “heat applied” to the point that it is permanently discolored the metal could help explain runout issues when trying to align this hub to the driving shaft.
 And even if the alignment can be done within tolerance, what forces will the bearings see?
 And what is happening to clearance for the shaft?
 Oil analysis might even start giving clues right away that there is a problem.

 Proper application of heat with an induction heater eliminates all of the issues talked about so far.
 The induction heater guarantees that heat is evenly and accurately applied to the workpiece, and that the workpiece is fully demagnetized before installation.
 If the technician has measured the bore and the shaft, cleaned everything properly for installation, and used an induction heater to achieve the proper temperature, this job should go off without a hitch.
 Furthermore, there should be a report that showed how the hub was heated, over what span of time, and to what specified temperature.
 This eliminates a large amount of investigation (and possibly blame) in the event that a Failure Analysis investigation needs to be conducted.

 Download our Basics of Induction Heating white paper and learn the basic principle behind induction heating, the diverse range of applications and advantages, and the different types of equipment you can use to reach your goals.

-Alignment by Chris Greene CRL
+Induction Heating by Chris Greene CRL